proger/uk4b/README.md

 The final model will be evaluated on a hidden test set.
 We will release `test.src.txt` and `test.src.tok` files to the registered participants on February 13, 2023.
 Please fill in [this form](https://forms.gle/46gamdVXhFkBeZeX8) to register for participation.

+We annotated the test set with multiple annotators in order to somewhat compensate for the subjectivity of the task.
+If a correction is in agreement with at least one annotator, it will be counted as a valid one.

 ## Evaluation